AReyH/data-warehouse-medallion/README.md

 1. Review the architecture diagrams and modeling concepts in this repo.
 2. Explore the stored procedure scripts to understand the transformation logic.
 3. Adapt the patterns to your own Snowflake environment and datasets.

+## Repository Structure

+dataset/   → Sample datasets used for the project
+docs/      → In-depth documentation and architecture explanations
+scripts/   → All DDL, DML, and JavaScript stored procedures
+tests/     → Scripts used to test data integrity and validate transformations